kumud-sharma/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M02-Unit 7 Create a Virtual WAN by using Azure Portal.md

----
-Exercise:
-    title: 'M02-Unit 7 Create a Virtual WAN by using Azure Portal'
-    module: 'Module - Design and implement hybrid networking'
----

 # M02-Unit 7 Create a Virtual WAN by using Azure Portal

 In this exercise, you will create a Virtual WAN for Contoso.